Gabriel Bá: Awards

 At the 2008 Eisner Awards, The Umbrella Academy won for "Best Limited Series" and 5 won for "Best Anthology".

 De:TALES was nominated for the 2007 Eisner Award for "Best U.S. Edition of International Material".

 Bá is nominated for two 2009 Eisner Awards in the categories "Best Penciller/Inker" and "Best Cover Artist".
 The Deluxe Edition of The Umbrella Academy is nominated for "Best Graphic Album — Reprint".

 PIXU was nominated for the 2009 "Best Anthology" Harvey Award.

-Daytripper (with Fabio Moon) won the Best limited series Will Eisner Prize in 2011.
+Daytripper (with Fabio Moon) won the Best limited series Eisner Prize in 2011.